Waterfalls Austin Texas are famous in the area for their incredible scenery and beautiful surroundings.

 Pedernales falls impressed with its weight and the way it spread across the whole river.

-The waterfall is located about one hour away from Austin, and the parking place to the waterfall has about 0.5 miles long.
+The waterfall is located about one hour away from Austin.
+The parking place to the waterfall has about 0.5 miles long.

-Its unique scenery and beauty attract an impressive number of visitors each year, nature lovers and hikers, as there are plenty of hiking trails in the area.
+Its unique scenery and beauty attract an impressive number of visitors each year.
+Nature lovers and hikers, come here as there are plenty of hiking trails in the area.

-The trails have different lengths and degrees of difficulty so you can easily spend a whole day in the park, or why not camp overnight in the designated area to enjoy more of what this park offers.
+The trails have different lengths and degrees of difficulty.
+You can easily spend a whole day in the park.
+Or why not camp overnight in the designated area to enjoy more of what this park offers.

 The waterfalls cover limestone rocks and create shallow pools, ideal places for fish to gather.